-CSE preparation is a quarterly, two-part lecture series that provides a detailed overview of all knowledge areas of the California Exam test plan, including different AIA contract documents, state and local codes and regulations and other areas of architectural practice.
+CSE preparation is a quarterly, two-part lecture series that provides a detailed overview of all knowledge areas of the California Supplemental Exam test plan, including different AIA contract documents, state and local codes and regulations, and other areas of architectural practice.

 UPCOMING CSE REVIEW CLASS

 Friday, May 4 - Saturday, May 5, 2018